cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/problems-signing-in-with-2-step-verification.md

   <gcds-notice type="info" notice-title-tag="h2" notice-title="Related help guide">
     <gcds-text>{% link '#not-receiving-verification-codes-to-your-phone' 'Not receiving verification codes to your phone' %}</gcds-text>
   </gcds-notice>
-7. Enter the code on the webpage.
+7. Enter the code on the web page.
 8. You will be prompted to set up a backup verification method.
 You can skip this step if you do not want to set one up.
 9. Success!
 You have recovered your 2-step verification and signed in.
 You will now be taken to the program or service you were trying to access.
 You will also receive an email notifying you of the change you just made.
 You can ignore this email.